How To Choose The Best Mobile Backend As A Service?

 - It provides no features to implement server-side logic.

-- Developers need to run application-specific logic in the client side, which is a sub-optimal architectural approach.
+- Mobile app developers need to run application-specific logic on the client-side, which is a sub-optimal architectural approach.

 - It supports iOS apps only.